TR1200-DT5 Treadmill Desk by LifeSpan

 Exercise at work while improving your productivity

 The TR1200-DT5 Treadmill Desk was designed around how you work.
 The treadmill console is conveniently located in the front of the desk so it doesn't take space away from the working surface.
 For comfort and convenience, the TR1200-DT includes padded arm rests to ensure lasting comfort, and clean cable management with a cable tray tucked under the desk to store your cables.

-The display panel shows distance travelled, calories burned, time walking on the treadmill desk, and the Intelli-Step™ feature works like a pedometer and counts steps taken while you're working.
+The display panel shows distance traveled, calories burned, time walking on the treadmill desk, and the Intelli-Step™ feature works like a pedometer and counts steps taken while you're working.

 Designed from the "Ground Up" is a term we have used to describe the TR1200-DT5.
 To define this term we need to first have a brief discussion on how treadmills work from a mechanical perspective.